 His words go in the direction of 2 players, Jorge Nieto Ruiz and Javier Rico Dasi, who made a strong sensation this weekend in Mijas by reaching the final after having started in the first round of the final table in 1 / 16 final .

-These two players, barely 21 years old, are proof that in a time when the padel is played at an extraordinary speed, where the goal is to put pressure on the opponents by taking the ball very early, where the big tall hitters impose their power and their speed, there are however some diehards who keep this way of playing ” old".
+These two players, barely 21 years old, are proof that in an era where padel is played at an extraordinary speed, where the aim is to put pressure on opponents by taking the ball very early, where big, tall hitters impose their power and speed, there are nevertheless some diehards who keep this “old-fashioned” way of playing.

-This way of playing, for those who could not have followed the matches in streaming, it is wear and tear.
-Extraordinary physical qualities, the ability to recover any ball, precision in the movement, and… very few unforced errors.
-A very well-oiled strategy, an ability to cut trajectories, cross each other at the net to put the fastest players overhang, that is the padel old.
+This way of playing, for those who could not follow the matches in streaming, is attrition.
+Extraordinary physical qualities, the ability to recover any ball, precision in the gesture, and ... very few direct errors.
+A very well-oiled strategy, an ability to cut trajectories, cross at the net to put the fastest players in a false position, that's old-school padel.

 So of course we all agree that this performance is extraordinary, and that it is good to note the art and the way of playing this young male pair who has been playing together for years and who was still there.
 Year spent in qualifying and pre-qualifying tournaments of the WPT, but I allow myself to add my personal touch.